DIVORCE AND MEDIATION CENTER

 Supervised visitation services are designed to help parents in high-conflict or high-risk situations have access to their children in a safe, supervised environment.
 Generally, the visits take place in our office in the presence of a mental health professional in an area that allows for normal interaction and play.

 Therapeutic Supervised Visitation

-Therapeutic supervised visitation services are designed to provide specialized and intensive services to vulnerable children and their parents, who cannot have unsupervised access to their children due a court order.
-This service allows visiting parents to receive support from skilled clinicians so that the parent-child relationship can safely continue and be strengthened while pending legal issues are addressed by the child protective and court systems.
+Therapeutic supervised visitation services are designed to provide specialized interventions and support to children and their high-conflict or high-risk parents from skilled, licensed clinicians so that the parent-child relationship can safely continue and be strengthened.

 Supervised Child Transfer

 When there are restrictions placed on the contact between co-parents or if co-parents have a highly conflictual relationship and prefer limited contact, Family Care provides a neutral place for the safe transfer of children.

 Reunification therapy is a complex, therapeutic process that comes into play in high conflict divorce cases, where one parent is not seeing the child.
 The purpose and goals of reunification therapy vary, but RT is designed to provide a safe place, under the supervision of a licensed professional, where the damaged relationship between child and noncustodial parent can begin the process of repair.
 To begin this therapeutic intervention, the first step is to go to mediation and work out an agreement with the custodial parent and request reunification therapy in order to make contact with the child.

 Collaborative Legal Consultation

 A couple will work collaboratively with their respective attorneys in addition to Family Care’s Divorce coaches, financial and child experts to come to an agreement of the terms of their separation and divorce.